Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 there.
 Then you can use that table along with the logs for analyzing the system.

 ## 80-006 Refactoring Order domain layer Adding Outbox schedulers for Approval
+Note: It's a good idea to create a dashboard for failed outbox messages, possibly with alerting option and list and analyze them.
+We won't delete them in the outbox cleaner classes.
+We only delete the COMPLETED outbox messages.
+Because FAILED ops are not in the final state.
+It is a situation that needs to be resolved because OutboxStatus is only set to `FAILED` in case kafka producer `send` method is failed.
+That could be a network issue or an issue on kafka cluster.

 ## 81-007 Refactoring Order domain layer Updating OrderCreate Command Handler
 ## 82-008 Refactoring Order domain layer Updating Order Payment Saga - Part 1